ibenjelloun/timesheet-assistant/README.md

 # timesheet-assistant
-A tool to help loging for the timesheet
+A tool to help logging timesheet